0x0c/priority_parallel_queue/README.md

 }
 ```

-A result of the eample.
+A result of the eample shows as follows.

 ```
 31